Utah Deaf History and Culture

 A story tip that highlights the intersection of Deaf race and Deaf History, created by Dr. Raymond Merritt

 Dr. Merritt's recent Facebook post, where he openly discussed the racial segregation policies and structural norms affecting the Black Deaf community within the broader Deaf community, addresses a crucial and significant topic.
 His insights are invaluable, and I am truly excited about the possibility of him writing a book on this subject.
 It would be a remarkable contribution to the field!
+Such a book could not only raise awareness but also foster meaningful conversations and drive necessary changes within both communities.
+I believe it would inspire others to reflect on their perspectives and actions regarding inclusivity and equity.

 Picture